mutairibassam/biz/README.md

   chat_id: -xxxxxxxx
 ```

-*Note: there is no output, the deleted ids will be sent to your telegram groups automatically.
+*Note: there is no output, the deleted ids will be sent to your telegram groups that associated with the chat id automatically.